^^ Back to top

 - certain antibiotics

-- certain antiretroviral drugs (used to treat HIV)
+- certain antiretroviral medication (used to treat HIV)

 Types of kidney stones

-Kidney stones can develop as a result of a number of different factors.
+Kidney stones can develop for a number of reasons.
 The causes of the four main types of kidney stone are outlined below.

-Calcium stones are the most common type of kidney stone.
-They are caused when there is too much calcium in the urine.
-High amounts of calcium could be a result of:
+Calcium stones are the most common type of kidney stone and form if there's too much calcium in the urine, which can be due to:

 - an inherited condition called hypercalcuria, which leads to large amounts of calcium in urine

-- an overactive parathyroid gland (your parathyroid glands help to regulate the amount of calcium in your body)
+- an overactive parathyroid gland (the parathyroid glands help to regulate the amount of calcium in your body)

 - kidney disease